Create a teaming interest

 How teaming works

-Teaming pairs two vendors who want to work together on the same federal contract opportunity.
-You post a teaming interest on each opportunity you care about, then send and receive anonymous teaming requests with other vendors who have the opposite role.
+Teaming pairs two vendors who want to work together on the same record.
+You post a teaming interest on each record you care about, then send and receive anonymous teaming requests with other vendors who have the opposite role.

 Every teaming interest takes one of two roles, which the modal labels as Find Subcontractors or Be a Subcontractor: